razorblade23/PyCrucible/README.md

 Only internet connection required.
 No python installation needed.
 You run the executable and it takes care of everything.

 ## Documentation
-Better documentation can be found at [docs](https://pycrucible.razorblade23.dev).
+Documentation can be found at [PyCrucible docs](https://pycrucible.razorblade23.dev).

 ## How to get `PyCrucible`
 There are a couple of ways to get PyCrucible.